-If you are thinking about applying to Aquinas College, there is no application fee, which means it is free to apply.
+If you are considering submitting an application to Aquinas College, there is no application fee, which means it is free to apply.

 Here's an overiew of some of Aquinas College's admissions stats.